The story of Hamilton Securities provides an excellent case study in understanding

 HUD deals, the impact on investors, ...

-"Dillon Read and the Aristocracy of Stock Profits"
+"Dillon Read and the Aristocracy of Stock Profits",

-in the larger context of the political economy operating in the US today.
+by Catherine Austin Fitts, March 2006–a comprehensive business school quality case study of Tapeworm Economics depicting this litigation and surrounding events in the larger context of the political economy operating in the US today.

 January, 2006